aimihat/funcypy/README.md

 - **Main Module:** F# Modules cannot contain references to later defined values so including a ‘main module’ at the end of the pipeline will provide a frame to import all other modules and bring everything together.

-## Extensions

-We are proposing several possible extensions for our functional language.
-Which ones to pursue will be re-evaluated once further progress has been made with the code.
-All extensions will be completed in pairs because adding a few working extensions is a priority over adding many just for the sake of it.

-- **Neater syntax:** Further syntax simplification by removing superfluous constructs such as ‘endif’ and adding constructs like ‘elif’.

-- **Standard Library:** Built-in functions and modules, implemented in FuncyPy improve practical utility of the language.
-This includes functions like list functions such as Head, Tail, and isEmpty.

 ## Appendix

 ### **Syntax Demo for FuncyPy**